 Conditional love is traumatizing.
 It is the reason that so many people are dealing with emotional trauma, attachment issues, and fear of intimacy.
 Conditional love teaches people that they have to DO something, BE someone else, and PERFORM for someone’s love.
 It teaches us that we are not good enough as we are.
 It reminds us that if we mess up, our loved ones will stop being kind and loving towards us.

-“Realizing the pride and other ugly areas of my heart made me feel that it would be impossible for someone to love me.”
-In the moment of feeling unqualified to receive love, I realized what unconditional love really is.
-Love is a gift that cannot be earned.
-Love is given to someone when they deserve and don’t deserve your affections.
+Realizing the pride and other ugly areas of my heart made me feel like it would be impossible for someone to love me.
+However, in that moment of feeling unqualified to receive love, I came to understand the true nature of unconditional love.

 What is true unconditional love from the Bible?

 Can you imagine being with someone who sees all your flaws?
 Someone who deals patiently with all of your fears and insecurities?
 Someone who patiently and kindly waits as you act difficult?
 Someone who understands you?
 Someone who listens to you?
 Someone who expects nothing from you but friendship?
 Someone who sees you as beautiful when you’re at your ugliest and lowest moment?
 Someone who chose you, knowing that you are imperfect?
 Related QUIZ: Do you know how to receive love?.

 If you can identify someone who does all those things, then they carry true unconditional love from the Bible.
 True biblical love can be exemplified in various types of relationships such as friendships, parent-child relationships, work environments, and romantic relationships.